jainrijul2003/LoginSystemJWTauth/README.md

 // The commands are for macbook users :

-install new project : ~
+create new project : ~
 composer create-project laravel/laravel example-app //( example-app name of project ) open the project directory ~ cd example-app